xerial/sqlite-jdbc/CONTRIBUTING.md

 make native SQLITE_OBJ=/usr/local/lib/libsqlite3.so SQLITE_HEADER=/usr/local/include/sqlite3.h
 ```

+## Build from CI

+The native libraries can all be built with Github Actions:
+- by running the **Build Native** workflow [manually](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow)
+- by commenting "/native" on a PR

+Once the build succeeds, a commit will be added to the branch or PR with the updated binaries.

 # Release process
 The project version can change by 2 means:
 1. By changing the bundled version of SQLite, in which case the project version changes to align with the SQLite version.
 This is a manual process for now.
 2. When triggering a release.
 This is done automatically through GitHub Actions.

 ## Trigger a release
-A release can be triggered from GitHub Actions by [manually running](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) the CI workflow.
+A release can be triggered from GitHub Actions by [manually running](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) the **CI** workflow.

 ## What happens when performing a release?